lamini-ai/lamini-ai.github.io/docs/lamini_python_class/train.md

 # lamini.Lamini.train

 Train a LLM.
-This function will submit a training job and continuously poll until the job is completed.
+This function will submit a training job.
 You can monitor the job at [https://app.lamini.ai/train](https://app.lamini.ai/train).

 ```python
 data = [